Developmental Language Disorder (DLD): Complete Guide

 Developmental Language Disorder (DLD): complete guide

-Developmental Language Disorder (DLD), formerly called dysphasia, is a neurodevelopmental disorder that persistently affects the acquisition and use of oral language.
-This disorder persists despite appropriate stimulation and in the absence of intellectual disability, sensory impairment or explanatory medical condition.
-It affects approximately 7% of children.
+The Developmental Language Disorder (DLD), formerly known as dysphasia, is a neurodevelopmental disorder that permanently affects the acquisition and use of spoken language.
+This disorder persists despite appropriate stimulation and in the absence of intellectual disability, sensory impairment, or an explanatory medical condition.
+It affects about 7% of children.

 🗣️ Resources to support DLD